-The Company entered into an employment agreement with John R. Milleson effective January 1, 2004.
-The agreement was for an initial two-year term, however, on January 1, 2004 and each day thereafter the agreement automatically renews and is extended by one year.
-The Company entered into an employment agreement with James W. McCarty, Jr., effective December 31, 2008.
-Mr. McCarty's agreement automatically renews and is extended by one year on a daily basis.
+The Company entered into employment agreements with John R. Milleson and James W. McCarty, Jr., effective January 1, 2004.
+Both agreements were amended and restated on December 31, 2008.
+The agreements automatically renew and are extended by one year on a daily basis.
 Both Mr. Milleson's and Mr. McCarty's agreements provide for the termination of employment by the Company without "cause" and termination for "good reason" (as those terms are defined in the Agreement).
-Termination under either of these circumstances will entitle the named executive officer to (i) the payment of two times annual base salary for the remainder of the then current term of the Agreement, (ii) a payment in cash equal to the greater of his highest cash bonus in any of the three fiscal years before the year in which termination occurs and the amount of cash bonus that he was designated to receive under the Company's annual incentive plan and (iii) the continued benefit to him for the remainder of the then current term of the Agreement of all employee benefit plans and programs or arrangements in which he was entitled to participate prior to his termination.
-A named executive officer will not be entitled to any compensation or other benefits under the agreement if employment is terminated for cause.
-If a named executive officer is terminated without cause or resigns for good reason within one year following a "change of control" (as defined in the Agreement), he/she will receive an amount equal to 299% of his/her base salary, annual bonus and equivalent benefits (subject to reduction to the extent that such payment constitutes an "excess parachute payment" under the Internal Revenue Code of 1986, as amended).
+Termination under either of these circumstances will entitle them to (i) monthly payments equal to one-twelfth of their annual base salary for the remainder of the then current term of the Agreement, (ii) a payment in cash equal to the greater of their highest cash bonus in any of the three fiscal years before the year in which termination occurs and the amount of cash bonus that they were designated to receive under the Company's annual incentive plan, (iii) the continued benefit to them for the remainder of the then current term of the Agreement of all employee benefit plans and programs or arrangements in which they were entitled to participate prior to their termination and (iv) reasonable out-placement services paid by the Company up to an amount that does not exceed 10% of annual base salary.
+Mr. Milleson and Mr. McCarty will not be entitled to any compensation or other benefits under the agreement if employment is terminated for cause.
+If they are terminated without cause or resign for good reason within one year following a "change of control" (as defined in the Agreement), they will receive an amount equal to 299% of their average total compensation over the most recent five calendar year period of their employment with the Company prior to the change in control (subject to reduction to the extent that such payment constitutes an "excess parachute payment" under the Internal Revenue Code of 1986, as amended).
 The agreement also contains covenants relating to non-competition and non-solicitation, each for a period of 12 months following the last day of employment, and covenants relating to confidentiality and nondisclosure.